Boundary behavior of special cohomology classes arising from the Weil representation: The Weil representation

 which commutes with the action $G'$.
 The standard Gaussian is given by

 Here $(\x,\x)$ is the inner product matrix $(x_i,x_j)_{ij}$.

-We let $S(V^n)$ be the space of smooth, i.e., $K'$-finite, vectors inside the space of Schwartz functions on $V^n$.
+We let $S(V^n)$ be the space of $K'$-finite vectors inside the space of Schwartz functions on $V^n$.
 It consists of those Schwartz functions of the form $p(\x)\varphi_0(\x)$, where $p$ is a polynomial function on $V^n$.